Hedgehogsoft/RGFW-Odin/README.md

 # About
 Odin bindings for RGFW,

-Currently the graphics backend supports OpenGL, Vulkan, Metal and buffer rendering, WebGPU, and DirectX helpers are not included.
+Currently the graphics backend supports OpenGL, EGL, Vulkan, Metal and buffer rendering, WebGPU, and DirectX helpers are not included.

 ## building
 To build the Odin binding simple run